Django + Stripe made easy

 Stripe Models for Django.

 dj-stripe implements all of the Stripe models, for Django.
-Set up your webhook and start receiving model updates.
-You will then have a copy of all the Stripe models available in Django models, no API traffic required!
+Set up your webhook endpoint and start receiving model updates.
+You will then have a copy of all the Stripe models available in Django models, as soon as they are updated!

 pip install dj-stripe

 Add to urls.py:

 path("stripe/", include("djstripe.urls", namespace="djstripe")),

 Tell Stripe about the webhook (Stripe webhook docs can be found

 STRIPE_LIVE_SECRET_KEY = os.environ.get("STRIPE_LIVE_SECRET_KEY", "<live secret key>") STRIPE_TEST_SECRET_KEY = os.environ.get("STRIPE_TEST_SECRET_KEY", "<test secret key>") STRIPE_LIVE_MODE = False # Change to True in production DJSTRIPE_WEBHOOK_SECRET = "whsec_xxx" # Get it from the section in the Stripe dashboard where you added the webhook endpoint DJSTRIPE_USE_NATIVE_JSONFIELD = True # We recommend setting to True for new installations DJSTRIPE_FOREIGN_KEY_TO_FIELD = "id" # Set to `"id"` for all new 2.4+ installations

 Add some payment plans via the Stripe.com dashboard.